The Santander Universities Entrepreneurship Awards

 Since 2011, Santander has held an annual business pitching competition called the Santander Universities Entrepreneurship Awards.
 These awards are aimed at giving a financial boost to student and graduate business ventures in their early stages from our UK partner universities.

-Participants can win cash prizes, mentoring and start-up support and since the competition's launch, we've given away more than £260,000 to start-ups and small businesses.
+Participants can win a range of prizes including seed funding, mentoring and start-up support.
+Since the competition's launch, we've given away more than £340,000 to entrepreneurs from across the UK.

-The 2017 edition of the awards is now live, with businesses competing for a share of the £82,000 prize money as well as access to a range of other prizes designed to support and help grow their business.
-To find out how you can get involved please contact your university’s enterprise department or your local Branch Manager based on campus.
+The 2018 edition of the awards is now live, with businesses competing for a share of the £90,000 prize money as well as access to a range of other prizes designed to support and help grow their business.

 The awards are not the only way in which Santander supports entrepreneurs.
 We also fund individual university initiatives and many of these winners have now launched their business ventures into the market.
 Examples of these can be found below: